Caia-Tech/the-burden/README.md

+If someone gets Tutted, email me at owner@caiatech.com

 I will NOT seek anything more than $1 (nominal) against ANY federal judge.
 Mr. Chuang included, even for actions outside of judicial role.

 Update- Aug 17, 12:19- MARVIN: You all know something?
 The honorable judge Chasanow is a 77 year old WOMAN.
 One who should be enjoying retirement just like my grandmother should be!
 STOP THIS.
 It's not her fault, IT'S THE APPARATUS.
 Coordination, Coersion, Conspiracy.
 STOP.